grantsrb/blotching/readme.md

         during training, the model will be saved every `checkpt_mod` iterations

-    "rmb_task": bool
-        includes rememberance task (i.e. autoencoder task) if true. otherwise, only calculates forward prediction from cmpr context "rmb_only": bool
-        if true, uses rmb task only instead of forward prediction task "csl_task": bool
-        if true, includes the traditional causal language modeling on the whole context (cmpr context + forward context) without using the context compression.
-This loss is in addition to the cmpr and rmb losses.
-Must set `train_lmhead` and or `train_embs` to true for this task to have any effect.

-    "train_lmhead": bool
-        if true, the final output layer is trainable "train_embs": bool
-        if true, the embedding layer is trainable

     "n_epochs": int
         the total number of training iterations
     "batch_size": int